team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

 When a Text subtask is completed, whenever possible, you MUST provide evidence that the subtask was completed.

-- You MUST apply one of these evidence rules:
+- You MUST apply one of these rules that best matches your case:
-  - If the subtask was completed in a PR, you MUST provide a link to the PR.
+  - If the subtask was completed in a merged PR, you MUST provide a link to the PR.
   - If the subtask required making a decision, you MUST provide (a link to) the decision, reasoning behind the decision, and GitHub usernames of the decision-makers.
   - If the subtask was about producing or updating an artifact, you MUST provide a (perma)link to that (updated) artifact.
   - If the subtask was completed for some other reason, provide that reason.